 Natural History Series

-Scheduled on select Saturdays at our woodland retreat, we celebrate the dream of Josephine Schofield.
+At our woodland retreat, we celebrate the dream of Josephine Schofield.
 You will find naturalists, artists and leaders in our community for a series of unique natural history lessons about Mt.
 Van Hoevenberg and the Adirondack Region.
 These will be an experience unique to our wonderful Adirondacks inspired by the dream of Josephine and Henry Van Hoevenberg.

 The programs are led in part by staff from The Wild Center, Wildlife Conservation Society, faculty from Paul Smith's College as well as other local naturalists, historians and entertainers.